 The aim is to provide students with diverse aspects of research experience and to recognize students' contributions to the field of Psychology.

 Students will learn specific research skills and reflect on all aspects of Psychological research.

 Grading will be based on a Pass/Fail system.

 Students will be required to write an end of term 5-8 page report.
 The reflection paper may include: describing their own experiences and research contributions, what they learned (with citations as appropriate), how their research experience has changed their perspectives on research and contributed to their development and career goals.

-The paper is submitted to the supervising instructor.
-A copy is sent to the Undergraduate Advisor.
+The paper is submitted to the supervising instructor as well as to the Undergraduate Advisor (firstname.lastname@example.org).

 Examples of research activities include the following: